 How to Stop The IRS from Garnishing Your Social Security Payments

-The government can garnish Social Security benefits for delinquent tax debt.
-Most private creditors cannot garnish Social Security benefits, but Title II of the Social Security Act and Section 6331 of the IRS Code outline exemptions for tax debt.
+The government can garnish Social Security benefits for delinquent tax liability.
+Most private creditors cannot garnish Social Security benefits, but Title II of the Social Security Act and Section 6331 of the IRS Code outline exemptions for tax liability.
 The IRS can utilize the automated Federal Payment Levy Program or use a manual levy.
 This applies to Social Security disability program payments, retirement payments, and survivor payments.
 However, the IRS cannot garnish lump-sum death payments, children’s benefits, and Supplemental Security Income (SSI).

 Under the automated Federal Payment Levy Program, the IRS can garnish up to 15 percent of Social Security benefits.
 For example, if your benefit is $1,000, the IRS can take up to $150.
 Through a manual levy, the government does not take a set percentage.
 Rather, it allots you a minimum amount of living expenses and garnishes everything over that amount.